cogment/cogment-doc/src/cogment/cogment-api-guide.md

 await context.serve_all_registered(port=9000)
 ```

-Please note that this is also through this registrating that the implementation is associated with one or more [actor classes](../concepts/glossary.md#actor-class) it implements.
+Please note that it is also through this registrating that the implementation is associated with one or more [actor classes](../concepts/glossary.md#actor-class) it implements.

 **Client actors**, contrary to Service actors, are not served to the [orchestrator](../concepts/glossary.md#orchestrator).
 They connect as clients of the orchestrator and join a [trial](../concepts/glossary.md#trial) that has started.